 Keeping your children and grandchildren safe is priority number one.
-Thanks to smartphones, tablets and the internet, there are many potential threats to them that you might not see coming.
+Thanks to smartphones, tablets and the internet, there are many potential threats to them you might not see coming.
 They could be using one of these dangerous apps or be in contact with an online predator and you wouldn't know.

 How to protect children online and in the real world

 However, those will set you back $30 or more for the spying app.
-I've found one that's free and works on up to five phones, so you can keep tabs on all your kids or grandkids.
+We've found one that's free and works on up to five phones, so you can keep tabs on all your kids or grandkids.